winstonjs/winston/README.md

     // Configure your storage backing as you see fit
     //
   };

+  //
+  // Inherit from `winston.Transport` so you can take advantage
+  // of the base functionality and `.handleExceptions()`.
+  //
+  util.inherits(CustomLogger, winston.Transport);

   CustomLogger.prototype.log = function (level, msg, meta, callback) {
     //